-FORT WORTH, Texas — Four Native American tribes on Oct.
-10 sought a stay of a Texas federal judge’s recent finding that the Indian Child Welfare Act (ICWA) violates the U.S. Constitution, saying they will probably succeed in overturning the ruling on appeal (Chad Brackeen, et al. v.
-Ryan Zinke, et al., No. 4:17-cv-00868, N.D.
-Texas).
+NEW ORLEANS — Four Native American tribes on Nov.
+19 asked the Fifth Circuit U.S. Court of Appeals to stay a Texas federal judge’s recent finding that the Indian Child Welfare Act (ICWA) violates the U.S. Constitution, seeking to preserve the status quo pending their appeal (Chad Brackeen, et al. v.
+Ryan Zinke, et al., No. 18-11479, 5th Cir).

-WASHINGTON, D.C. — The Trump administration on Oct.
-1 filed a brief in District of Columbia federal court contending that groups opposing the reduction in size of two national monuments have filed their lawsuits prematurely and the cases themselves “suffer multiple, incurable defects” (Grand Staircase Escalante Partners, et al. v.
+WASHINGTON, D.C. — Environmental groups and several Native American tribes on Nov.
+15 filed briefs in District of Columbia federal court, arguing that they have standing to oppose the Trump administration’s decision to reduce the size of two national monuments, and they argue that the president lacks the authority in the first place (Grand Staircase Escalante Partners, et al. v.
 Donald J. Trump, et al., No. 17-2591, D. D.C., The Wilderness Society, et al. v.
 Donald J. Trump, et al., No. 17-2587, D. D.C. [consolidated]).